Complexity Classes for Online Problems with and without Predictions: Asymmetric String Guessing: A Collection of Hard Problems

-\section{Asymmetric String Guessing: A Collection of Hard Problems}
+\section{Asymmetric String Guessing: \\ A Collection of Hard Problems}

 Given a bitstring, $x$, and a $t \in \ZZ^+ \cup \{\infty\}$, the task of an algorithm for $(1,t)$-Asymmetric String Guessing (\ASG{t}) is to correctly guess the contents of $x$.
 The cost of a solution is the number of guesses of $1$ plus $t$ times the number of incorrect guesses of $0$.
-When $t=\infty$, the problem corresponds to the string guessing problem considered in~\cite{BFKM17}, and we simply call it \ASGINFTY.
+When $t=\infty$, the problem corresponds to the string guessing problem considered in~\cite{BFKM17}.
+We now define the problem more formally.